 I've been a bit of a geek for as long as I can remember.
 I love gadgets - I just wish I had the income to support my habit!

-In addition to this I had a part time job from June 2012 to March 2017, helping to support BeyondPod for Android.
+In addition to this I had a part time job from June 2012 to March 2017, helping to support BeyondPod for Android - another job that came about because I was a happy user, and was already volunteering help to others on the BeyondPod forum.

 I am also an ex-Toppy user (Topfield 5800 and 5810 PVRs) and now a considerably less-active member of the UK Toppy forum.
 We eventually bought an XTrend ET8500 Enigma2/Openvix PVR to replace the Toppy, which we've gradually been getting to grips with.